algesten/hreq/README.md

 This project is using async Rust, and for async Rust HTTP clients I recommend looking at: [isahc](https://crates.io/crates/isahc) or [reqwest](https://crates.io/crates/reqwest)

-The time I have to devote to opensource I invest in this _sync_ HTTP client:[ureq](https://github.com/algesten/ureq)
+The time I have to devote to opensource I invest in this _sync_ HTTP client: [ureq](https://github.com/algesten/ureq)

 Martin